joesb/helios360/content/handbook/why/filling-the-cdo-role.md

 - systematic and thoroughgoing processes on the one hand, and
 - space for creativity, innovation and situational agility on the other.

 It's easy for project management to rule the roost.
-[Tom Willmot](https://www.linkedin.com/in/tomwillmot/){target=_blank rel="noreferrer nofollow ugc noopener"}, CEO of [Human Made](https://humanmade.com/){target=_blank rel="noreferrer ugc noopener"}, talks of how easy it is for a business to focus on adhering to those high capacity delivery processes — they certainly can enable scaling.
+[Tom Willmot](https://www.linkedin.com/in/tomwillmot/){target=_blank rel="noreferrer nofollow noopener"}, CEO of [Human Made](https://humanmade.com/){target=_blank rel="noreferrer noopener"}, talks of how easy it is for a business to focus on adhering to those high capacity delivery processes — they certainly can enable scaling.
 Human Made was able to take on into 7-figure client projects as a result.
 Similarly, Alex enabled Syde to cope with sudden growth by bringing in someone to make their delivery processes robust and reliable.
 But it's problematic when the processes themselves become the focus, and Tom and Alex both advocate strongly for project work to remain steadfastly outcome-focused.

 {% Note true, "content-note-warning", "yes" %}
 **Note: beware chaos-addicts**{.h3-style}